Legacies – Securing Good Gardeners Future

 Without an up to date Will, the government’s intestacy laws decide what happens to your money and property – sometimes with outcomes you won’t have expected.
 Having a Will avoids all that.

-RIPPLE Africa will be able to use your gift to continue its work way into the future.
+Good Gardeners will be able to use your gift to continue its work way into the future.
 You might want to earmark your legacy for a specific project, but it’s probably best if you can leave the trustees of the charity to decide its best use when the time comes.